hironobu-s/novassh/README.md

 # Overview

-NovaConnect is a client program for your OpenStack(Nova) instance.
-You can connect to it with the instance name instead of Hostname or IP Address via SSH or serial console access.
+**novassh** is a client program for OpenStack(Nova).
+You can connect to your instance with the instance name instead of Hostname or IP Address via SSH, and also support for a serial console access.

-**novassh** has been tested on the following environments.
+It has been tested on the following environments.

 * Rackspace https://www.rackspace.com/
 * ConoHa https://www.conoha.jp/